 To eliminate output-current measurement error caused by voltage drops in the leads and connections, connect the current monitoring resistor between the -OUT and the load as a four-terminal device.
 Connect the current-monitoring leads inside the load-lead connections directly at the monitoring points on the resistor element.

 Operation Verification Tests

-To assure that the supply is operating properly, without testing all specified parameters, perform the turn-on and checkout procedures given in the User's Guide.
+To assure that the power supply is operating properly, without testing all specified parameters, perform the following test procedures: